-Natural gas is an odorless, combustible, non-renewable, and low-emissions fossil fuel which can be used to power electricity generators and vehicles.
+Natural gas is an odourless, combustible, non-renewable, and low-emissions fossil fuel which can be used to power electricity generators and vehicles.
 The principal component of natural gas is methane (95%).
 Methane has a half-life of 7 years.
 [Source: Duke University]

-The latter setup is called a combined cycle power plant, or NGCC.
+The latter design is called a combined cycle power plant, or NGCC.
 The efficiency of combined cycle power plants is high because instead of wasting the heat generated by the combustion engine (whether it is a gas turbine or another type of generator) by radiating it into the surrounding air, it can be used to generate even more electricity, effectively increasing electricity production per litre of gas consumed (in other words, increasing efficiency).

 - 95% Methane.

 - <1% Propane.

 - Boiling Point Of Natural Gas: -164 °C (Celsius)/327 °F (Fahrenheit).